 Al Thumama Stadium

-It is an arena that symbolises Qatar's youth, the country's emergence as a major player on the global sporting scene and the shared Arab heritage that inspired its creation.
+In symbolising Qatar's youth, Al Thumama Stadium also points to the country's emergence as a major player on the global sporting scene.

 An enduring future

 In legacy mode, the stadium's capacity will be reduced to meet local needs and provide quality sporting infrastructure to developing nations.
 The remaining 20,000-seat arena will be used for football and other sporting events.
-In addition, a branch of the world-renowned Aspetar Sports Clinic will open on site.
-A boutique hotel will replace the stadium's upper stands.
+A branch of the world-renowned Aspetar Sports Clinic will open on site, while a boutique hotel will also replace the stadium's upper stands.